BelfrySCAD/BOSL2/tutorials/Rounding the Cube.md

 			rounding_edge_mask(r1 = 40, r2 = 0, l = 80);
 ```

-While you can specify the length of the mask with the l argument, [edge_mask()](https://github.com/BelfrySCAD/BOSL2/wiki/attachments.scad#module-edge_mask) sets a special variable, `$parent_size`, to the size of the parent object.
-In either case the parent is not a perfect cube, you need to mask each edge individually:
+While you can specify the length of the mask with the l or h argument, [edge_mask()](https://github.com/BelfrySCAD/BOSL2/wiki/attachments.scad#module-edge_mask) sets a special variable, `$parent_size`, to the size of the parent object.
+In the case where the parent is not a perfect cube, you need to mask each edge individually:

 ```openscad-3D
 include <BOSL2/std.scad>